GoldinGuy/UltimateGitResource/README.md

 - [GitReady](http://gitready.com/), lets you learn git one commit at a time
 - [Git From the Bottom Up](https://jwiegley.github.io/git-from-the-bottom-up/), gives you a better understanding of the powerful system
 - [Git, the Simple Guide](https://rogerdudler.github.io/git-guide/), as stated, with no deep knowledge required
+- [Git Explained (Not just commands)](https://towardsdatascience.com/git-help-all-2d0bb0c31483), a brief guide including more than commands
 - [Git-It](https://github.com/jlord/git-it-electron#what-to-install), an app that teaches you git via challenges in the terminal
 - [Interactive Way to Learn Git Branching](https://learngitbranching.js.org/), for an enjoyable way to tackle an important concept
 - [Git Markdown Emoji](https://github.com/ikatyang/emoji-cheat-sheet), to spice up your Git repos